stevehemingway/stevehemingway.github.io/content/pages/Inspectors_Note_EiP.md

----
-Description : "NHDC Local Plan EiP - Inspector's Note" title : "EiP - Local Plan Examination.
-End of Public Hearings" date : 2018-04-15
+Description : "NHDC Local Plan EiP - Inspector's Note"title: "EiP - Local Plan Examination.
+End of Public Hearings"
+date: 2018-04-15
 Tags : ["Politics", "North Herts", "Planning"] Categories : [ "Planning", "NHDC"] menu : "main"
----

 At the end of the hearing sessions on 27 March the Inspector set out the next steps in the EiP of the Local Plan.
 A note has now been prepared and this can be viewed in the examination documents ED130.